-On November 1st all across the world, people will be celebrating All Saint’s Day, or Dan svih svetih, as it’s called in Croatia.
-All Saint’s Day, the day after Halloween, is the day families and friends get together to honor those they’ve lost.
-They are not simply mourning, but celebrating the life they led and remembering the good times they shared.
+Dan svih svetih is a day when families and friends get together to honor those they have lost.
+They are not simply mourning but celebrating the life they led and remembering the good times they shared.

-The martyr’s memorial, shared by different churches, began to be celebrated from the 4th century.
-The first traces of the general celebration of All Saints were first recorded in Antioch, on Sunday after the Pentecost.
-This custom is also mentioned in the 74th homily of St. John Chrysostom and has remained in Eastern Orthodox churches until today.
+The martyr’s memorial, shared by different churches, has been celebrated since the 4th century.
+The first traces of All Saints’ general celebration were recorded in Antioch on the Sunday after the Pentecost.
+The custom is also mentioned in the 74th homily of St. John Chrysostom and has remained in Eastern Orthodox and Catholic churches until today.

-Here in Croatia, it is not just a Catholic holiday but a state-supported one as well.
-Shops, markets, workplaces, government offices and postal service will all be closed on this day, so be sure to get your shopping done by October 31st.
+Here in Croatia, it is not just a Catholic holiday but also a state-supported one, which means it is a non-working day.
+Shops, markets, workplaces, government offices, and postal service will all be closed on this day, so be sure to complete your shopping by October 31.

 Except for the Catholic Church, this feast is also celebrated in the Church of England as well as in many evangelical churches.